Impact

 Risk and Exploitability

 The CVSS score of 7.3 classifies this issue as high severity.
-No EPSS data is available, indicating uncertainty about current exploitation rates, and the vulnerability is not listed in CISA’s KEV catalog.
+The EPSS score is reported to be less than 1% (effectively 0.00023), indicating a low but non‑zero exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector requires the attacker to own or compromise a node that has already been paired with the target system; once that node is able to initiate a reconnection, the attacker can execute privileged commands without additional authentication.

 OpenCVE Enrichment